 The implications of Brexit on Horizon 2020 until it ends

 Rightly so, many UK scientists were focused on the more immediate effects of Brexit to acquiring funding for their research.
 For those considering to apply to the Horizon 2020 funding scheme, its availability to them suddenly became a cause for concern.
-According to the UK official government policy – until the end of 2020 the status of UK in Horizon 2020 will remain unchanged.
+According to the UK official government policy (published on December 2018) – until the end of 2020 the status of UK in Horizon 2020 will remain unchanged.

 This means that: